-Catching bait in Tampa Bay can be though at times and it one of the most visited areas in the United States to go fishing offering up some of the best inshore flats fishing.
+Catching bait in Tampa Bay can be though at times and it one of the most talked about challenges at the dock.
 Every Tampa fishing charters starts with getting bait.
 Every area is different and unique in it’s own way.
 Some areas use shrimp as a primary bait, and others use Pin fish and mullet.
 Tampa Bay provides both baits mentioned but our main bait would have to be Scalded Sardines (better known as Greenbacks).
 Here are some basics of catching bait in Tampa Bay!

 As mentioned we catch bait just about year round but the techniques and areas change.
 As we go into the fall bait will move from the shallow water to the middle of the bay.
 Tampa Bay has a bunch of markers and towers that provide structure that the bait will use as a safe area from predator fish.
 These areas range from 15 to 25 feet deep so using a heavier weighted net and bigger mesh is required.
 A 10 to 12 foot net with 3/8 mesh will do the trick when cast netting bait in deeper water.
 When looking for the right cast net make sure and choose a net for deeper water.
 This needs to have the adequate weight, 1.6 to 1.8 lbs per foot should be a good weight when choosing a net for deeper water.